Cristarmadillidium muricatum (Crystal Pineapple Isopod)

-Cristarmadillidium muricatum, also known as the Crystal Pineapple Isopod, is a fascinating and very small spiny species native to Spain.
-These rare isopods are instantly recognisable for their distinctive, spiky appearance and pale orange to peach colouration that gives them their charming “pineapple” nickname.
+Cristarmadillidium muricatum, also known as the Crystal Pineapple isopod, is a spiny and very small species native to Spain.
+These isopods are instantly recognisable for their distinctive appearance and pale orange to peach colouration that gives them their charming “pineapple” nickname.

 Though tiny in size, Crystal Pineapples are especially beautiful in person and a truly unique addition to any isopod collection.
-With their unusual spiny “hedgehog-like” backs and washed-out, pineapple-like colouring, these are one of the most distinctive and adorable species available to keepers.
+With their unusual spiny “hedgehog-like” backs , these are one of the most distinctive and adorable species available.

 Care Information

-- Diet: Rotting hardwood, leaf litter (oak, beech, maple, chestnut), and lichen form the staple diet.
-Supplement regularly with calcium (cuttlefish bone, limestone, or powdered calcium carbonate) and occasional protein-rich treats (e.g. fish flakes, shrimp pellets, vegetables such as squash, carrot, or sweet potato).
+- Diet: Rotting hardwood, leaf litter (oak, beech, maple, chestnut, Asian species), and lichen form the staple diet.
+Supplement regularly with calcium (cuttlefish bone, limestone, or powdered calcium carbonate), protein-rich treats (fish flakes, shrimp pellets) and vegetables (squash, carrot, zucchini, or sweet potato).

 - Temperature: 20–26 °C. Room temperature is usually fine